 Related Schools & Departments

-Daniel’s first co-op was as Assistant Investigator with the MA Inspector General’s Office.
-His first taste of investigative work included surveillance, looking into potential cases, and email analysis.
+He completed a co-op as an assistant investigator with the MA Inspector General’s Office.
+His first experience with investigative work included surveillance nd email analysis.

 Daniel took “Race and Pop Culture.”
-Here he learned how to effectively communicate arguments and the value of being open to having your ideas challenged by other perspectives.
+Here he learned how to effectively communicate arguments and the value of other, challenging perspectives.

-Daniel’s final co-op was as Assistant Investigator with the local Medicaid Fraud Control Unit doing corroboration and analytical tasks.
-It inspired him and set him on his current professional path.
+Daniel worked as Assistant Investigator with the local Medicaid Fraud Control Unit, which set him on his current professional path.

 Daniel’s capstone project was a video essay on far-right extremism and how white supremacy furthers its agenda within American police departments.
 He was granted the Social Justice Award for his project.

 “The sociology program taught me how to develop effective arguments in my writing, how to write on interesting topics in a way that hooks people, and how to take feedback from others to improve on my writing.
-Because of all the writing I had to do, when I went out and tried to get jobs, I had piles of documented evidence to show people that I really know what I’m talking about.
+When I went out and tried to get jobs, I had piles of documented evidence to show people that I really know what I’m talking about.
 After graduating from Northeastern, I was able to immediately get the kind of position I wanted.”